What is options trading - and how are they traded?

 • The number of contracts you wish to trade – the higher the trade size, the greater the margin required, and therefore the higher the risk

-• Any additional order details like limit or market orders
+• Any additional order details, like limit or market orders

-Regularly track your option trade, evaluating it against the underlying asset's movement, time decay, and any market events or news that might impact its value.
+Regularly track your options trade, evaluating it against the underlying asset's movement, time decay, and any market events or news that might impact its value.
 Adjust or exit positions, if necessary, based on your initial strategy and changing market conditions.

 What makes a good options trader?